tkhamez/eve-api-php/docs/Api/CorporationApi.md

 Track corporation members

-Returns additional information about a corporation's members which helps tracking their activities  Requires one of the following EVE corporation role(s): Director
+Returns additional information about a corporation's members which helps tracking their activities

 ### Example